martinrotter/textosaurus/README.md

     - no JavaScript components, no bundled Chromium, no Electron, no web technologies inside,
     - always OSS.

-\* Usually, custom external tools are executed via Bash or Python, so you must have used interpreter available in all environments where Textilosaurus is used.
+\* Usually, custom external tools are executed via Bash or Python, so you must have used interpreter available in all environments where Textosaurus is used.
 On Windows, Cygwin is probably the best way to use these.